Quality Improvement Scholars Program

 -

 Tier 2.
-In person at Seattle Children’s.
+IN PERSON at Seattle Children’s.
 QI research and leadership curriculum (12 full-day sessions, 9 a.m. to 3 p.m.).

 Sessions held at Seattle Children’s.
 Scholars are exposed to QI research methods and leadership skills during 12 monthly seminars.
 The sessions are led by national experts in QI science.
 The morning seminars are a blend of didactics, small group exercises and practical hands-on applications.